compbiomed-unito/MUSE-XAE/README.md

 ## Refitting with known Mutational Signatures

-`MUSE-XAE Refitting` module perform a consensus refitting made by `10` repetition of MUSE-XAE refitting algorithm to increase robustness and reliability of assignment.
+`MUSE-XAE Refitting` module perform a consensus refitting made by `10` repetitions of MUSE-XAE refitting algorithm to increase robustness and reliability of assignment.

 To `Refit` COSMIC signatures to an `Example` dataset run the following:

 `python ./MUSE-XAE/main.py --dataset Example --refit_only True`

 By default the reference set is the `COSMIC v3.4` SBS signatures.
-If you want to add your own reference set add `--reference_set Signatures_set` to the previous line.
+If you want to add your own reference set use `--reference_set Signatures_set` to the previous line.
 You need to be sure that your `Signatures_set` is in the `dataset` folder.
 We suggest to use the `default` parameters but you can also specifiy the following parameters: